tutai3-lec/LimeSimulDemo_Course/README.md

 - Go to working directory of any location
 - Make sure the DISPLAY environment variable is set properly

+Misconfiguration of X windows can be a source of trouble.
+The X server must be configured to accept access via tcpip (e.g. xhost +).
+Value of the DISPLAY environment variable should be:
+'IP address of host os':0.0

 ```
 $ printenv DISPLAY # for checking DISPLAY environment variable
 $ git pull https://github.com/momoiorg-repository/LimeSimulDemo.git